aldamepi/ironhack-final_project/readme.txt

-COVID-19 detection by Xray images.
+COVID-19 detection by X-ray images.
 That project is a development approach to Convolutional Neural Networks (CNN).

 Presentation folder introduces the development steps and the main results for the classification.